Frequency-Scaled Semisymbolic Analysis

 Listed in

-Semisymbolic analysis is one of the most valuable procedures in an automated design of circuits because it provides poles and zeros of a transfer function.
-The algorithm itself consists in formulating generalized eigenvalue problem, which is subsequently transformed into a standard one to be finally solved by a modification of QR or QZ algorithm.
-Although the semisymbolic analysis itself is known for a very long time, its problems with numerical accuracy are known for a very long time as well.
-Since the advent of very fast circuits, this problem has heightened due to the presence of extremely small capacitances and inductances, which makes the values in the matrixes differing in a huge number of orders of magnitude.
+Semisymbolic analysis is one of the most valuable procedures in the automated design of circuits because it provides the poles and zeros of a transfer function.
+The algorithm itself consists of formulating a generalized eigenvalue problem, which is subsequently transformed into a standard one to be finally solved by the modification of a QR or QZ algorithm.
+Semisymbolic analysis itself has been known for a very long time, and its problems with numerical accuracy have also been known for a very long time.
+Since the advent of very fast circuits, this problem has heightened due to the presence of extremely small capacitances and inductances, which make the values in the matrices differ by a huge number of orders of magnitude.
 One option to solve this problem of numerical instability is to use more accurate arithmetics such as 128-bit numbers (and our previous works have assessed this possibility).
-In this article, however, we propose a more sophisticated procedure based on a frequency scaling, which naturally balances the magnitudes of the matrix elements.
-The proposed algorithm is thoroughly verified in the article by a number of control analyzes demonstrating that the use of the frequency scaling allows to achieve accurate results even by standard 64-bit arithmetic.
-Moreover, the article also shows that the implementation of the frequency scaling into the subroutines for the semisymbolic analysis is really very easy.
+In this article, however, we propose a more sophisticated procedure based on frequency scaling, which naturally balances the magnitudes of the matrix elements.
+The proposed algorithm is thoroughly verified in this study by a number of control analyses demonstrating that the use of the frequency scaling allows for accurate results to be achieved even using standard 64-bit arithmetic.
+Moreover, the article also shows that the implementation of frequency scaling into the subroutines for semisymbolic analysis is very easy.
+The overall efficiency of the newly developed algorithm is summarized in a final table that clearly shows that the number of obtained accurate and almost accurate poles and zeros increased significantly after the implementation of the suggested frequency scaling.